Joe Montemurro: Juventus Women

 On 8 June 2021, Montemurro was appointed head coach of Italian Serie A side Juventus Women.
 Montemurro's first official match as Juventus' manager came on 18 August, in a 12–0 win against Macedonian Women's Football Championship side Kamenica Sasa in the semi-finals of the first round of UEFA Women's Champions League.
 Montemurro's first trophy as Juventus coach came, the Supercoppa Italiana on 8 January 2022 after a 2–1 win against AC Milan.
 The team went on to win the Serie A and Italian Cup completing the club's first ever treble winning season.
 The biggest achievement for the team in the 21/22 season was qualification to the quarter finals stage of the UEFA Women's Champions League.
-Grouped with Chelsea, Wolfburg and Servette, the team's 2-0 win Germany and the 0-0 draw in London earned the team second spot in group A and effectively knocking out Chelsea.
-The team won the first leg of the quarter final v Lyon 2-1 at the Allianz stadium in Turin but lost 3-1 at the Groupama Stadium in Lyon.
+Grouped with Chelsea, Wolfburg and Servette, the team's 2–0 win Germany and the 0–0 draw in London earned the team second spot in group A and effectively knocking out Chelsea.
+The team won the first leg of the quarter final v Lyon 2–1 at the Allianz stadium in Turin but lost 3–1 at the Groupama Stadium in Lyon.
 The team came Runners up in the league in the 22/23 season yet winning the Coppa Italia for a second season in succession.
-The 2023/24 season saw the team win the Supercoppa beating AS Roma 2-1 in Cremona.
+The 2023/24 season saw the team win the Supercoppa beating AS Roma 2–1 in Cremona.
 On 6 March 2024, Montemurro left the club by mutual agreement with two more seasons to run on his contract.

 While a free agent in May 2024, he managed the A-League All Stars Women in their friendly match against his former club, Arsenal Women's, at Docklands Stadium, Melbourne.
-Arsenal Women's won 0-1, with the goal scored by Alessio Russo.
+Arsenal Women's won 0–1, with the goal scored by Alessia Russo.

 Olympique Lyonnais Féminin

 On 19 June 2024, it was announced that Montemurro would become manager of Olympique Lyonnais (OL) Féminin, succeeding Sonia Bompastor.
-The team advanced to the semi-final stage of the UEFA Womens Champions League, winning all group stage games and both quarter-final games.
+The team advanced to the semi-final stage of the UEFA Women's Champions League, winning all group stage games and both quarter-final games.
 They were ultimately eliminated on aggregate by Arsenal, losing the second leg of the semi-final.
 Montemurro won the Première Ligue in his first season with OL, securing their 18th title.

 OL announced the departure of Montemurro on 1 June 2025, with one year to go on his contract.
 With Lyon winning Première Ligue, the coach has won three different league titles with three different European teams.